epi2me-labs/wf-somatic-variation/README.md

     * EPI2ME Desktop Application: disable the `Annotation` option.
     * Command line: set `--annotation false`.
 + Short somatic Indel calling is supported only for `dna_r10` basecalling models.
++ Renaming, moving or deleting the input BAM, reference genome or the output directory from the location provided at runtime will cause IGV not to load.
++ The workflow expects either an uncompressed or bgzip-compressed reference.
+If the user provides a reference compressed not with bgzip, the workflow will run to completion, but won't be able to generate the necessary indexes to visualize the outputs in IGV.